szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 ### Prepare Metal

-Before using your Allomantic abilities, you must prepare a specific metal or alloy Allomentically for Ingestion.
+Before using your Allomantic abilities, you must prepare a specific metal or alloy Allomantically for ingestion.

 This process is delicate and can cause harm or provide a weaker effect.

-Use up 1 times the metal cost of coins + 4 coins worth of chemicals to create INT+1 uses of Allomantic metal.
+Use up 1 time the metal cost of coins + 4 coins worth of chemicals to create INT+1 uses of Allomantic metal.

 **Roll+INT** to determine the outcome.

 - **On a 10+**: The metal is perfectly prepared.
 - **On a 7-9**: You prepare the metal but something happens.
 Choose from the following:
-    - **Weak draft**: You create a Weak Allomatic Metal batch.
+    - **Weak draft**: You create a Weak Allomantic Metal batch.
 This means these powers are weaker.
     - **Accident**: You mess up during the process and hurt yourself but still manage to complete the batch.
 Take 1 small harm.
     - **Wastage**: You waste a lot of materials.
 You only get half (rounded up) the amount of Allomantic Metal uses.
 - **On a miss**: You've made a grave mistake in preparation.
 You lose the batch.
 The GM will decide the consequences.
 Choose from the following:
     - **Nothing**: You have managed to leave the room before it filled up with toxic fumes.
     - **Resource Drain**: Your preparation was so off that you’ve wasted not only the intended materials but also additional resources.
 Lose an amount of coins equal to the initial cost.
-    - **Cuts**: You cut your hand with a sharp piece. *ouchie, ouchie* Suffer -1 ongoing until you rest for a longer or get healed.
+    - **Cuts**: You cut your hand with a sharp piece. *ouchie, ouchie* Suffer -1 ongoing until you rest for a longer time or get healed.
     - **Explosion**: Your preparation goes horribly wrong, resulting in a small explosion.
 Take 1 harm (burn) and you are thrown into a chaotic situation.
     - **Allomantic Backlash**: The process went so wrong that it temporarily disrupts your Allomantic abilities.
 You are unable to use your Allomantic powers until you spend a full day recovering.